Antimicrobial resistance (AMR) is a public health crisis.

-In the last decade, antimicrobial developers worked diligently to get over a dozen novel antimicrobial medicines approved for use by the Food and Drug Administration (FDA) — the majority of which were developed by small companies.
+In the last decade, antimicrobial developers have worked diligently to get new novel antimicrobial medicines approved for use by the Food and Drug Administration (FDA).
 However, due to the broken antimicrobial marketplace, nearly all of the small companies behind those successful antimicrobials have either declared bankruptcy or were sold for pennies on the dollar.

-The economics of the antimicrobial marketplace are upside down, but there are policy solutions before Congress that could help.
-It’s time to turn today’s remarkable scientific research into life-saving cures.
+The economics of the antimicrobial ecosystem are upside down, but there are policy solutions before Congress that could help.
+It’s time to turn today’s remarkable scientific research into life-saving treatments.

 Your Voice Can Save Lives